michP247/metadata_helper/README.md

 Use the "Remove" and "Add" textboxes to prepare your changes.

 Click Apply Modified Prompt, Apply Seed, or Apply Neg Prompt to send the data to the main UI fields.

+Alternatively, you can auto-apply the prompt when uploading an image